Spin-degenerate bulk bands and topological surface states associated with Dirac nodal lines in RuO2: Electronic structure from (100), (110), and (101) surfaces

 The argument above is further corroborated by a comparison of band dispersions at $k_x \sim 1.0$ between ARPES and calculations in Figs. 2(d) and 2(e).
 Besides the B1 band, the ARPES intensity along the MA cut signifies another band called B2 which shows Dirac-like crossing with the B1 band around $E_\textrm{F}$.
-This crossing is nicely reproduced by the NM calculation in the similar ($E$, $k$) region [Fig. 2(e)], and is attributed to the bulk Dirac nodal line (DNL) with the quadruple band degeneracy appearing commonly in rutile oxides \cite{Rotenberg2018, BinghaiPRB2017, YLChen2019, Nelson2019}.
-Interestingly, the SS shows up from this DNL and resides on one side (left-hand side) of the DNL along the MA cut; we will come back to this point later.
+This crossing is nicely reproduced by the NM calculation in the similar ($E$, $k$) region [Fig. 2(e)], and is attributed to the bulk Dirac nodal line 1 (DNL1) with the quadruple band degeneracy appearing commonly in rutile oxides \cite{Rotenberg2018, JovicArxiv2019, BinghaiPRB2017, YLChen2019, Nelson2019}.
+Interestingly, the SS shows the dispersion starting from this DNL1 along the MA cut; we will come back to this point later.
 Although the AFM calculation also shows a Dirac-crossing behavior at $E_\textrm{F}$ (open red diamond), its $k$ point and the energy dispersion corresponding to the B2 band are very different, again supporting the agreement with the NM calculation.
 As can be seen in Fig. 2(g), the AFM calculation shows the altermagnetic spin splitting at $k_x$ = 0.5 (the off-nodal plane), leading to the doubling of some bands with respect to the NM case.
 The ARPES intensity in Fig. 2(f) exhibits no clear signature of such band doubling, as inferred from the smooth evolution of spectral features from $k_x$ = 0 [Fig. 2(h)] to 1.0 [Fig. 2(d)] through $k_x$ = 0.5 [Fig. 2(f)].
-We carried out spin-resolved ARPES measurements at $k$ points where the altermagnetic band splitting is theoretically predicted [red line in Fig. 2(f)], but found that the spin polarization for the bulk bands always keeps zero within experimental uncertainty (for details, see Supplementary Note 4).
+We carried out spin-resolved ARPES measurements at $k$ points where the altermagnetic band splitting is theoretically predicted [red line in Fig. 2(f)], but found that the spin polarization for the bulk bands always keeps zero within experimental uncertainty (for details, see Appendix C).
 All these results indicate that the electronic structure of the (100) surface does not support the altermagnetic band splitting.